NASA-Planetary-Science/sbpy/docs/sbpy/units.rst

   >>> m.value                                      # doctest: +FLOAT_CMP
   0.0

-To use a bandpass, pass the name as a string (see :func:`~synphot.spectrum.SpectralElement.from_filter`) or an instance of `~synphot.spectrum.SpectralElement`:
+To use a bandpass, define and pass a `synphot.spectrum.SpectralElement`.
+A limited set of bandpasses are distributed with sbpy (see :ref:`filter-bandpasses`):

   >>> from sbpy.units import VEGAmag, spectral_density_vega
   >>> from sbpy.photometry import bandpass